Skip to Main Content

 The etiquette of shabu-shabu is not complicated, but it is specific.
 Broth comes first, reaching a simmer before any ingredient enters the pot.
 Delicate items, typically thinly sliced beef or pork, go in briefly, retrieved within seconds.
 Heartier vegetables, mushrooms, and tofu follow on longer cycles.
 Dipping sauces, usually a sesame or ponzu base, are assembled by the diner at the table according to preference.
 The meal has a clear sequence even without a fixed tasting menu format.

 This pacing makes shabu-shabu one of the more social formats in the broader hot pot family.
 Conversation happens between dips rather than being interrupted by them.
 The table operates collectively, monitoring the broth level, managing what goes in and when.
 For groups, this creates a different dynamic than, say, the individual-pot formats common at Taiwanese beef noodle and curry restaurants.
 At 庄腳ShabuShabu牧場農場, that communal cooking ritual is the organising logic of the room.
-The address at No. 79, Guangming 2nd Street is in a commercial strip with easy street access, practical for both family groups and after-work dining from the Hsinchu County corridor.
+The address at No. 79, Guangming 2nd Street is practical for both family groups and after-work dining from the Hsinchu County corridor.

 Where It Sits in the Zhubei Hot Pot Tier